mmontalbo/gir.core/docs/fuzzing.md

   ```

 If you are using [Nix](https://nixos.org), a development shell is provided that
-installs the required SDK and configures the SharpFuzz CLI locally.
-Enter it by
+installs the .NET 9 SDK, the .NET 8 runtime, and configures the SharpFuzz CLI
-running:
+locally.
+Enter it by running:

 ```bash
 nix-shell